Thoracic Outlet Syndrome Treatment in Phoenix, Arizona

-Patients may feel pain, numbness, and tingling in your neck, arm or hand.
-Generally the pain gets worse with repeated overhead motion and lifting your arms.
+Patients may feel pain, numbness, and tingling in their neck, arm, or hand.
+Generally, the pain gets worse with repeated overhead motion and lifting your arms.
 Additional symptoms include swelling, blue discoloration, fatigue, and sores that do not heal well.

-Your Vascular Surgeon will perform a thorough history and physical examination as well as performing several tests including: CT scan, MRI scan, Arteriography or venogram, stress maneuver testing or an anesthetic block injection to temporarily improve symptoms.
+Your Vascular Surgeon will perform a thorough history and physical examination as well as performing several tests including a CT scan, MRI scan, Arteriography or venogram, stress maneuver testing, or an anesthetic block injection to temporarily improve symptoms.

 Generally treated by a combination of medical treatments as well as physical therapy.

-Artery related: Thoracic outlet decompression surgery is suggested depending on the damage to the artery if the damage is too great then a arterial bypass may be considered as part of this surgery.
+- Artery related: Thoracic outlet decompression surgery is suggested depending on the damage to the artery if the damage is too great then an arterial bypass may be considered as part of this surgery.

 - Vein-related: Thoracic outlet decompression surgery and thrombolytic therapy.
 Patients may also benefit from angioplasty, bypass surgery, or vein reconstruction.